Stockfish-Classic/Stockfish-Classic/Readme.md

     elapsed time.
 Useful for engine testing.

   * #### UCI_Chess960
     An option handled by your GUI.
-If true, Stockfish will play Chess960.
+If true, Stockfish Classic will play Chess960.

   * #### UCI_AnalyseMode
     An option handled by your GUI.